kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	- No Jobs applied - No milestones delivered

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. Completion of the registration workflow for the Django-backend version of Futtech.
+1. Successful migration of changes made to the Django-backend structure designed for Futtech.
-2. The felt-sense of depth in the relation I have established with ball, whether be off the wall or off my feet, knee, sole/ankle and chest.
+2. Sharing the Futtech vision with two different people, in-depth.
-3. Thusfar satisfaction in the quality of the low quantity network connection I am maintaining in a minimalistic fashion.
+3. Answering calls to DLHI.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. **Failure:** 'Les yeux plus gros que son ventre'.<br />